Silk is a soft luxurious fabric that adds beauty to the garment; there are different types of silk available worldwide.

 3. Tasar Silk

-Tasar silk is also known to be Tussah silk, this type of silk is naturally gold in color produced by several species of a silkworm.
+Tasar silk is also known as Tussah silk; this type of silk is naturally gold in color and produced by several species of silkworms.

-The most common silkworm with this type of silk is the Tussah silkworm, and Tussah silkworm consumes Tannin-rich leaves hence the fold color of Tasar silk.
+The most common silkworm with this type of silk is the Tussah silkworm, and the Tussah silkworm consumes Tannin-rich leaves, hence the fold color of Tasar silk.

 Furthermore, these silkworms often live within the trees in the wild forests of China, India, Japan, and Sri Lanka.